fmiskuly19/ffrello/README.md

 FFrello is hosted at https://ffrello.onrender.com/

-The backend web api is hosted in [Microsoft Azure](https://ffrelloapiappservice.azurewebsites.net/).
+The backend web api is hosted in [Microsoft Azure](https://ffrelloapiappservice.azurewebsites.net/). (no front end yet, will show an error screen)

 ## Tech stack
 - [vite](https://vitejs.dev/) (I am not using this to its potential so I may remove this dependency)